Magog River

 The Magog River, or Sekosonotek in Abenaki, is a river that drains Lake Memphremagog.
-It is a small river running through the territories of the cities of Magog and Sherbrooke, in the administrative region of Estrie, in Quebec, in Canada, along a southwest–northeast axis.
+It is a small river running through the territories of the cities of Magog and Sherbrooke, in the administrative region of Estrie, in Quebec, in Canada.
+It runs along a southwest–northeast axis.
 Having its source in lake Memphremagog, it crosses lake Magog and empties into Saint-François River, in the city center of Sherbrooke.

-The cities of Sherbrooke and Magog, Quebec, lie on the Magog River.
+The cities of Sherbrooke and Magog, Quebec lie on the Magog River.

 Engineers from the Université de Sherbrooke have constructed a plastic bridge on the river.

 Geography

 The Magog course begins in the city center of the municipality of the same name.
 This departure, located at 208 m of altitude, constitutes the only spillway of lake Memphremagog, the Magog river drawing its source via the various tributaries of this large lake, until beyond the country's border to United States.
 Thus, including in particular the collection areas of the various small rivers that will follow its course, the Magog hydrographic basin covers an approximate area of 1900 km².

 At the first kilometer and a half of its route, there is a first dam, named Memphrémagog, followed by the collection of a first stream (km 4.1), named the Red stream.
 Downstream from this, a second dam (km 5.6), named La Grande-Dame is then interposed, then the river ends in the lake Magog (km 9.8).

 At the level of this 6.5 km long lake, the body of water receives brook Noir at its southern end and Red Brook at its northern end.
 The Magog River then resumes its normal course via a small interstice at the northeastern end of the lake (km 16.3).

 The river continues its route collecting water from the Grass Island stream (km 18.5), Gordon (km 19.4) streams, before being interrupted again by the presence of Rock Forest dam (km 19.6).
 Subsequently, the Magog collects water from the streams Nick (km 21.5) Dodds (km 23), reaches the Drummond dam (km 25), before widening to form lac des Nations (km 29.1), in the heart of Sherbrooke.

 The river then plunges into a deep gorge, beyond the Paton dam (km 30.4), with a declination of 38 m, over a distance of approximately 1.3 km, overlapping at the same time two other dams (Frontenac, 30.9 and Abénaquis, 31.4), before finishing its course in the Saint-François River, at 141 m of altitude.

 The total length of the river, including the portion of lac Magog, is therefore 31.8 km, on a drop of 67 m and flows mainly along an axis south-west, north-east.